emacs-vs/ts-docstr/docs/page/langs/go.md

 # Golang

-You can customize variable `docstr-go-style` for the following value.
+You can customize variable `ts-docstr-go-style` for the following value.

 * `godoc` - Document String in Golang (default)
 * `nil` - Respect to user's customization